zeta1999/renoir42/_posts/2019-6-7-CheckingTensorDimsInIDE.md

 mathjax: true
 title: Incomplete Post, Some ways to check tensor size in IDE
 ---
-Nota bene: tis is only a proof of concept at this stage.
+Nota bene: this is only a *proof of concept* at this stage.

 If you ever try to play around with one of the tensorflow, pytorch/libtorch you will without any doubt find tracking tensor dimensions a pain in the... neck.